atukai/AtAdmin/README.md

 Version 0.0.1

 AtAdmin is a [ZfcAdmin](https://github.com/ZF-Commons/ZfcAdmin) based [Zend Framework 2](http://framework.zend.com) module which provides a admin panel functionality.
-Helps to generate grids and forms.
+It ships with components to generate grids and forms.

 ## Requirements